-3.2.7 TIMECODE STATUSES
+3.2.5 TIMECODE STATUSES

-This section, on the second page of the Server Monitoring screen, displays the settings for managing and monitoring the timecode jump tables.
+This section displays the settings for managing and monitoring the timecode jump tables.
 Records are created in these tables when a break, or jump, in the timecodes occurs in the recorded material.
-The records in the timecode jump tables are then used to search for and manipulate the video material on the XT[2]+ server.
+The records in the timecode jump tables are then used to search for and manipulate the video material on the XS server.